WeiDUorg/weidu/README-WeiDU-Changes.txt

   * Variables set in the patching code in ADD_SPELL are now visible outside the ADD_SPELL itself.
   * LOG, PATCH_LOG added.
+  * When creating mymod/backup/*/{UNSETSTR,ARGS,READLN}.*, a textual
+    representation of the same file is created in <old file>.TEXT.

 Version 223:
   * Fixed a bug that was breaking REPLACE_TRIGGER_TEXT_REGEXP in some